costaivo/quotes-app-ai-powered-2026/docs/product/rfd/rfd-003-api-validation.md

 # Summary

 Define the canonical API contracts, validation strategy, and consistent response/error envelope for the Quotes Application.
-This RFD requests decisions on validation libraries, DTO patterns, pagination, and the response envelope described in the PRD.
+This RFD requests decisions on validation libraries, DTO patterns, and the response envelope described in the PRD.

 # Background & Context